-180. Both the parties have relied upon the case of Saifuzzaman (Md.) v.
+Both the parties have relied upon the case of Saifuzzaman (Md.) v.
 State, 56 DLR 324.

-181. Facts of the case are that Liakat Sikder and Md.
+Facts of the case are that Liakat Sikder and Md.
 Rafiqual Islam, the president and vice president of Bangladesh Chatta League were arrested on 25th February, 2002 under section 54 of the Code when they were coming out of 'Sudha Sadan', the residential house of the president of Bangladesh Awami League Sheikh Hasina and put on detention.
-On a habeascorpus petition moved on their behalf, the order of detention was declared without lawful authority by the High Court Division.
-Thereafter, they were shown arrested in 12 different cases one after another whenever they were enlarged on bail in one case.
-This process continued and this way they could not come out from the jail custody for a considerable time because of showing them arrested in one after another cases.
+On a habeas-corpus petition moved on their behalf, the order of detention was declared without lawful authority by the High Court Division.
+Thereafter, they were shown arrested in 12 different cases one after another whenever they were enlarged on bail in one This process case. continued and this way they could not come out from the jail custody for a considerable time because of showing them arrested in one after another cases.
 Finding no other alternative, they moved another habeas corpus petition in the High Court Division (the present Chief Justice, as he was then).
 The High Court Division noticed that the victims were shown arrested without producing them before the learned Magistrate and the Magistrates were passing mechanical orders on the asking of the police officers.
 The High Court Division on consideration of sections 54, 60, 61, 167, 344 and articles 27, 31, 32 and 33 quashed all the proceedings and gave the following directions:

-- the police officer making the arrest of any person shall prepare a memorandum (i) of arrest immediately after the arrest and such officer shall obtain the signature of the arrestee with the date and time of arrest in the said memorandum. - The police officer who arrested the person must intimate to a nearest relative of (ii)the arrestee and in the absence of the relative, to a friend to be suggested by the arrestee, as soon as practicable but not later than 6(six) hours of such arrest notifying the time and place of arrest and the place of custody. - An entry must be made in the diary as to the ground of arrest and name of the (iii) person who informed the police to arrest the person or made the complaint along with his address and shall also disclose the names and particulars of the relative or the friend, as the case may be, to whom information is given about
+- (i) the police officer making the arrest of any person shall prepare a memorandum of arrest immediately after the arrest and such officer shall obtain the signature of the arrestee with the date and time of arrest in the said memorandum. - (ii) The police officer who arrested the person must intimate to a nearest relative of the arrestee and in the absence of the relative, to a friend to be suggested by the arrestee, as soon as practicable but not later than 6(six) hours of such arrest notifying the time and place of arrest and the place of custody.

+- (iii) An entry must be made in the diary as to the ground of arrest and name of the person who informed the police to arrest the person or made the complaint along with his address shall also disclose the names and particulars of the relative or the friend, as the case may be, to whom information is given about the arrest and the particulars of the police officer in whose custody the arrestee is staying. - (iv) Copies of all the documents including the memorandum of arrest, a copy of the information or complaint relating to the commission of cognizable offence and a copy of the entries in the diary should be sent to the magistrate at the time of production of the arrestee for making the order of the magistrate under section 167 of the Code.